 Activities in Hiroshima

 The International Organizations I class of Professor Azimi at Hiroshima Shudo University attended special lectures as part of their annual study visit to UNITAR.
-The students benefitted from presentations by the head and other staff of the Hiroshima Office—Mihoko Kumamoto, Shamsulldin Shams and Kenta Matsuoka.
-They also received a lecture from GLH master-gardener Chikara Horiguchi and later participated in his A-bomb tree tour to the Hiroshima Castle area.
+The students benefitted from presentations by the head and other staff of UNITAR Hiroshima Office before receiving a lecture from GLH master-gardener Chikara Horiguchi and later participating in his A-bomb tree tour to the Hiroshima Castle area.

 The GLH Committee meeting took place at UNITAR offices on April 24th.
 One committee member, Naoko Koizumi, will be stepping down due to family commitments.
 She shall be deeply missed but we are certain her bonds to GLH will last.